madariss5/BLACKSKYMD/DEPLOY_TO_HEROKU.md

 ## Deployment Steps

-1. Click the "Deploy to Heroku" button above
+1. Click the "Deploy" button above
 2. Fill in the required environment variables:
    - `OWNER_NUMBER`: Your WhatsApp number with country code (no + or spaces)
    - Other variables are optional and have default values